imshubhamsingh/BookReviewLibrary/README.md

 <h3 align="center">or</h3>

->View a live demo of this project on [heroku](https://book-review-library.herokuapp.com/)
+View a live demo of this project on [heroku](https://book-review-library.herokuapp.com/)

->The app uses Goodreads API that allows app to access Goodreads data in order to  provide book reviews that are more personalized, social, and engaging.

 ## Credits